khaidem/udmey_practice/dart_learning.md

 /// Deep Dive -- Future && Async

-Asynchronous-- is as code that runs and might take a bit long and that should not stop
-               other code form continuing.
+Asynchronous-- is as code that runs and might take a bit long and that should not stop other code form continuing. or is a code doesn't wait for it to finish, as it would be the case here for our post request

 Example:-
                void main(){
                 var myFuture = Future((){